 Troops are welcome to make reservations to visit all of our camps for the day – a perfect introduction to outdoor program for younger girls to hike, cook out, do badge work and experience the natural world.

-- Please visit our individual camp pages for information about shelters and accomodations.
+- Please visit our individual camp pages for information about shelters and accommodations.

-- Adult volunteers (or leaders) need to make reservations at least two weeks in advance.
+- Adult volunteers need to make reservations at least two weeks in advance.

 - Day campers are assigned to the main camp area.
 Please be familiar with that area before arrival.

-- Day Campers who wish to reserve a unit/camp must pay the overnight reservation fee.
+- Day Campers who wish to reserve a unit/camp must pay the day use reservation fee.

 Overnight Troop Camping